Why pensions are tax-efficient

 When you take money from your pension savings, either as one or more lump sums or as regular income, you’ll usually have to pay tax.

-In some cases money you receive from your pension will be made after tax has been taken off by your provider, in others you’ll be responsible for telling HM Revenue & Customs (HMRC) what you earn and what you owe.
+In some cases money you receive from your pension will be paid after tax has been taken off by your provider.
+In others you’ll be responsible for telling HM Revenue & Customs (HMRC) what you earn and what you owe.
 How much you’ll pay depends on your circumstances and the way you’ve chosen to access your savings.
 If you take the money in a number of different tax years you may pay less tax than if you take it all in one go

 It’s also worth thinking about what happens to any money left in your pot after you die.
 If that happens before the age of 75, any money left in your pension pot will usually pass on tax-free.
 After that age, any money you leave will be taxable.